xnan-dev/The-Rogue-Engineer/README.md

 We are not So, we test, slowly, from top, then horizontally, then down and horizontally again, i.e., branching first, with a top down traversal.

+			 Planarity
+It started with an empty file, which sprouted in a flat surface, then it left that plane to rise into hierarchies, which stablished a sense of grouping, layers of abstraction and discurse, and overall sequenced sets of behaiviors, and names multiplied.
+That's all good, everything makes better sense once named and organized.
+Well, at least as long as we gave birth to those hierarchies, and not too long ago.
+When we face other fellow's designs, their monumental mess of segmentation and interrelation of verbs and nouns, it is dawnting, where it starts, what's the core, and what's peripherial, what is is the unspoken allowed paths for obtain a desired result.

+Methods states and interdependencies are hardly clarified.
+Documentation, in most cases, is insufficient.
+But, even so, how is possible that while two programmers have the training, the ability and the expertise to architect any machine, they hardly ever build a similar design, structures are differents, naming are chosen from dissimilar analogies, arguments are arranged in other orders and places, in one design something takes an argument while in other that is carried through hidden state, some concepts emerge in one as a unit, in the other it's parts aer disgregated in a mesh with apparent unrelated fragments of functionality.

+It is a lost battle to expect clear communication through code betweeen programmers.
+It is as if we design taking random elements of a set of parts of functionality, mathematically speaking.
+Two complex hierarchies are not only just different, there is no way just to map one other, it is not a matter of adapting one to the other, there is no injective way to jump from one to the other.
+We spoke different languages with no common ancestor.

+After designing good and large, we enjoy for some time the company of our metaphores and concepts, but hate other's ones.
+Maybe that be the cause that we feel releaved when we just face simple, primitively structured frameworks and libraries, where almost no hierarchy were erected.
+We find humble functions, with arguments, no state, and clear documentation, to the point, and evne so, with examples and discussions.

+A good example of this is PHP standard library and its documentation, no one ever gets lost there, you just get what you need, in a simple manner.
+It's rare the case where they build a complex structure.
+It seems to be all craft with not only expert hands, but wise minds.
+If two minds envision a functional module differently, metaphors are mostly mappable between them and the jump from one to the other is reasonably doable, and we mostly understand each other, as we where just using a slightly different dialect and prose.

+We shall learn from that humble disposition, stay functional and modular when we can, stateless whenever possible, to allow straighforward use, and ease of analysis.
+If we hold to that simplicity, our work is a joy for others, and for our future self.
+We avoid to climb up to build unsurmountable puzzles and seed babbel's fate.
+As programmers, we should have an endless long for simplicity.

+Two planar designs are far closer even while constructed using disimilar prorgramming language than we designed with the same one but under complex hierarchies.
+While you might need a more complex structure and behaiviour, it's trivial to just compose thorugh that kind of planar tribute to functionality.
+There is a practice seen on some horrendous design that consist on provide helper methods which compose the misterious instances that are required to be built to obtain a desired result, they provide paths to apparent simplicity through complex realms.

+We decide to do the opposite, provide before hand plain simplicity and functionality, and let the coming architects to do they craft as they will, upwards.
+We are humble, we strive on simplicity and move forward.

+Another way to build rare puzzling  functionality is adding functionality through a pattern called decorator, each layer of the onion, composes for additional behavior.
+We are force to navigate the hierarchy to figure out the right way to combine that partially usable set of classes.
+We can take relieve our fellow companions of that experience through a clean exposure of direct functionality which takes the care to reuse the parts of the design needed for their needs without the unpleasant work solving the puzzle.

+Planarity, we insist, aids the separation of bare functionality built by our rogue programmer from the architectural work.
+And if we find our self working much time on the architecture and not much on the core barebones  functionalities, it's clear we took the wrong path.
+When we just have complex structures, functionality and design are intermingled, and we easily stray from the best route.

                                    TO BE CONTINUED